 What's in a name?

 The hunters' star, Otamarakau, first appears in the eastern pre-dawn skies in March.
-One of the brightest stars in the southern skies, it heralds the imminent arrival of the rutting period for red deer, and the gamebird shooting season in New Zealand.
+One of the brightest stars in the southern skies, it heralds the imminent arrival of autumn, as well as the rutting period for red deer, and the gamebird shooting season in New Zealand.
 Otamarakau is also the name of an ancient Pa, or fortress, on the coast in the Bay of plenty.
-Otamarakau pa was the border between two warring factions in the dark days of New Zealand’s history, in fact the only pa in the area to never succumb to attack.
-Its strength lay not only in its strategic position, but in the skill and strength of its warriors.
+Otamarakau was the scenic of a major battle in the dark days of New Zealand’s history.
+It's resilience lay not only in it's strategic position, but in the skill and strength of its warriors.

 The blood in the kennel, the basis of which is UK and Irish working stock, has provided New Zealand upland game shooters excellent sport for many decades now - a testament to its adaptability, and longevity, in an environment very different from the one it originated from.
 To this day, the Pointer continues to provide top sport and excellent service to discerning sportsmen and sportswomen up and down the country.